 IS CLINICAL SHADOWING YOUR NEXT STEP?

-What is a shadowing experience?
+What is a clinical shadowing experience?

 Globally-minded Approach to Patient Care